-Data-driven recommendations for the implementation of electronic monitoring in the purse-seine fleet

-Quantitative evaluation of the relationship between the FAD fishery, fishing mortality and its ecological impacts
+Data-driven recommendations for the implementation of electronic monitoring in the purse-seine fleet Quantitative evaluation of the relationship between the FAD fishery, fishing mortality and its ecological impacts

-2021: State-of-the-art data-collection procedures for the purse-seine fishery; improved data quality and reporting procedures

-New ecologically-friendly FAD designs, and guidelines for their implementation and use
+2021: State-of-the-art data-collection procedures for the purse-seine fishery; improved data quality and reporting procedures New ecologically-friendly FAD designs, and guidelines for their implementation and use

-Green: completed: blue: funded: red: unfunded
+Green: completed; blue: funded; red: unfunded

-Orcen. ompleted, blue. funded, fed. umunded SSP ref.
-Target/Project tatus atus 33P (e).
+SSP ref.
+Target/Project Timef frame & s e & status SSP rei.
 2017 2018 2019 2020 2021 1.
-DAT 'A Goal B: Identify and prioritize opportunities to improve data quality and expand data types and coverage ge B.2.
+DAT - A Goal B: Identify and prioritize opportunities to improve data quality and expand data types and coverage ge B.2.
 Expand on-board data collection to small purse seiners: train observers Goal C: Facilitate the improvement of data quality, coverage, and reporting by CPC data collection prog rams C.1.
-Purse-seine fleet: Improve data reporting and content (Resolutions 16-01 and 17-02; SAC-09 and WG-FADs recommendations) C.1.a Develop an effective and reliable floating-object marking scheme to assist scientific advance Goal D: Investigate the use of new technologies to improve data quality D.2.a Pilot study of electronic monitoring of the activities and catches of purse-seine vessels
+Purse-seine fleet: Improve data reporting and content (Resolutions 19-01 and 17-02; SAC and WG-FADs recommendations) C.1.a Exploring technologies for remote identification of FADs Goal D: Investigate the use of new technologies to improve data quality D.2.a Pilot study of electronic monitoring of the activities and catches of purse-seine vessels

-CCDef Target/Project Timef rame & s status SSP ref.
-2017 2018 2019 2020 2021 Goal Q: Provide training opportunities for scientists and technicians of CPCs Q.3 Workshops for vessel crews, industry, and national authorities on requirements of C-16-01 and C-17-02 (WG-FADs Recommendation endorsed by SAC-09) 2.
-CON NSERVATION AND MANAGEMENT Goal J: I mprove our understanding of the effects of the operational characteristics of the fishery on fish ning mor tality, sto ock asses sments, and manage ment advice J.2.a Quantification of the relationship between vessel operational characteristics and fishing mortality Goal M: : Mitigate the ecological impacts of tuna fisheries M.1.a Evaluate the effect of the depth of non-entangling FADs on catches of tunas and bycatches of other species in the purse-seine fishery M.1.b Test sorting grids (with emphasis on reducing catches of juvenile bigeye) M.3.a Estimate bycatch and discard rates at FADs, by species, and identify "hot spots" M.5.a Develop and test non-entangling and biodegradable FADs M.5.b Reducing losses, and fostering recovery, of FADs in the purse-seine fishery in the EPO
+CCDf Target/Project Timeframe & status SSP ref.
+2017 2018 2019 2020 2021 Goal Q: Provide training opportunities for scientists and technicians of CPCs Q.3 Workshops for vessel crews, industry, and national authorities on requirements of C-19-01 and C-17-02 (WG-FADs Recommendation endorsed by SAC) 2.
+CON SERVATION AND MANAGEMENT Goal J: I mprove our understanding of the effects of the operational characteristics of the fishery on fish ning mor tality, sto ock asses sments, and manage ment advice J.2.a Quantification of the relationship between vessel operational characteristics and fishing mortality J.3.a Pilot study on developing alternative buoy-derived tuna biomass indices Goal M: Mitigate the ecological impacts of tuna fisheries M.1.a Evaluate the effect of the depth of non-entangling FADs on catches of tunas and bycatches of other species in the purse-seine fishery M.1.b Test sorting grids (with emphasis on reducing catches of juvenile bigeye) M.3.a Estimate bycatch and discard rates at FADs, by species, and identify "hot spots" M.5.a Develop and test non-entangling and biodegradable FADs M.5.b Reducing losses, and fostering recovery, of FADs in the purse-seine fishery in the EPO